docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan.md

 - a *modelling layer*: that will run with a minimum or enhanced clinical feature set depending on the level of digital maturity
 - a *presentation layer*: that will be display the forecasts as a web app but does so by querying the modelling layer using a RESTful API, and therefore can be replaced with other presentation tools

 In the process, we will rewrite refactoring of code base (currently in Python without unit tests, functional testing etc.).
-We  proposed switching to Java Hibernate framework and achieve alignment with MDR regulations for decision aids in healthcare)
+We  propose switching to Java Hibernate framework and achieve alignment with MDR regulations for decision aids in healthcare)

 ##### Minimal Viable Product
 Each development cycle deploys the application and the model, and then works with operational and clinical end users to build outputs that provide insights to better manage flow.
 The objectives of WP1 are foundational and put the application in the hands of users within 3 months.
 This user-centred design approach optimises the chance of the product delivering on its promise.